larcster/esphome_tagreader/README.md

 |GNd      | GND               | Again, can be connected on an available GND on the P532, but the lolin has two pins for GND |
 | Din     | GPIO2             ||

+# Building
+Either install ESPhome on your computer or build directly in Home Assistant's ESPhome Device Builder.
+Remember to modify secrets.yaml according to your network.

 # Installation
 You might need to hold in the "boot" button while connecting with USB to the computer for flashing.
 This is not necessary when doing OTA updates.